alexandregv/RP42/README.md

 Just execute `open /sgoinfre/goinfre/Perso/aguiot--/public/RP42.app` or launch it from the Finder.

 ## Usage in other campuses
-Double-click the file, or use these commands:
+Follow Installation instructions and then double-click the file, or use these commands:
 Linux: `./RP42 &`
 Windows: `RP42.exe`
 MacOS: `open RP42.app`